-Founded in 1997, Calypso Technology is a global financial software and services company delivering integrated cross-asset solutions for trading, risk, processing, and control.
+Founded in 1997, Calypso Technology is a global financial software and services company that delivers integrated cross-asset solutions for trading, risk, processing, and control.
 It offers a software platform for financial institutions such as banks, prime brokers, hedge funds, and insurers.

-Goal: build scalable webapp solution for various needs of financial institutions, i.e. market and credit risks management, collateral and clearance
+Goal: To build a scalable webapp solution for the various needs of financial institutions, i.e. market and credit risks management, collateral and clearance

-Reasoning: while Calypso has robust desktop Java-based app with complex financial math and algorithms, they are behind the rest of the market players providing online access to their services with modern UI
+Reasoning: While Calypso has a robust desktop Java-based app with complex financial math and algorithms, they are behind the rest of the market players providing online access to their services with modern UI

-First version delivered in the end of 2016 was meant to be consistent in look and feel with existing web service of Forex trading.
+The first version delivered at the end of 2016 was meant to be consistent in look and feel with existing web service of Forex trading.

-I talked to product managers, gathering the requirements of the product, and with engineers, digging into the details of the technology, which we are going to apply for this webapp (using AngularJS so that developers would not have to start from scratch):
+I talked to product managers, gathering the requirements of the product, and with engineers, digging into the details of the technology, which we were going to apply for this webapp (using AngularJS so that developers would not have to start from scratch):

-And visualized it into new design.
-It was a leap for the product as now we had UI very much similar to these mockups:
+This was visualized into the new design.
+It was a leap for the product as now we had a UI very similar to these mockups:

-With the heatmap displaying the credit risk exposure, and more detailed and simple UI:
+A heatmap displaying the credit risk exposure was added, along with a more detailed and simpler UI:

-Not only the structure, the concept, and high-fidelity mockup.
-I gained the access to the repository and helped engineers with CSS, HTML, and even put my hands in the components of angular in TypeScript.
+Not only did I define the structure, the concept, and high-fidelity mockup.
+I also gained the access to the repository and helped engineers with CSS, HTML, and even contributed to the components of angular in TypeScript.

-And then, starting from this page, Material Design trend began.
-Group of PMs and engineers inclined towards Material Design principles by Google.
-And I redesigned it again.
-This time I followed the Material guidelines.
+At this time, the Material Design trend was beginning.
+Group of PMs and engineers were inclined towards the Material Design principles by Google.
+So I redesigned it again, this time following Material Guidelines.

-Responsive design was incorporated: the navigation bar was either fixed or floating navigation bar depending on the width of the screen.
+Responsive design was incorporated: the navigation bar was either fixed or floating depending on the width of the screen.

-The implementation of the Material Design screens will hopefully continue in Calypso by engineering forces.
-I hope I completed my part successfully here, and gave a good jump start to the engineering team.
+The implementation of the Material Design screens will hopefully be continued in Calypso by the engineering teams.
+I completed my part successfully and gave a good jump-start to the engineering team.